Eno-Mario/typescript/README.md

-Add property modifiers to the object types in exercise-2-add-property-modifiers-start.ts available in the zip.
+Extend the existing interface in exercise-3-extend-an-interface-start.ts available in the zip below.